yl554/GDP_EconomicFreedomIndex/04-final-writeup/final-writeup.md

 into a categorical variable that will make interpretation of these interaction terms easier.

+The categories are as follows: Inflation \> 6% = “Dangerously High” Inflation 3-4% = “High” Inflation 1-3% = “Healthy” Inflation \<1% =
+“Low”

+This categorization is informed

     ## # A tibble: 4 x 2
     ## # Groups:   cat_inflation [4]
     ##   cat_inflation        n